PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

-\paragraph{Curator Agent.} The Curator Agent functions not as a simple content organizer but as a spatial narrative designer.
+CuratorAgent functions as a spatial narrative designer.
 Its primary design consideration is to orchestrate all parsed content elements tightly around the ABT narrative.
-This narrative-centric approach ensures that the poster's structure is fluid and engaging, rather than rigid or monotonous.
-By establishing a strong narrative foundation early, this agent also minimizes the need for unnecessary content and visual refinements in later stages.
+This narrative-centric approach ensures that the poster's structure is fluid and engaging.
+By establishing a strong narrative foundation early, it also minimizes the need for unnecessary content and visual refinements in later stages.

-Operating on the ABT structure and structured sections provided by the Parser, the Curator Agent performs the initial strategic placement of content.
-It maps the narrative onto a preliminary three-column storyboard.
-To follow the narrative and visual strategy, the agent enforces a strict limit of five to eight sections for the entire poster.
-This constraint guarantees that the three-column layout is fully utilized while preventing content overflow.
-This structured placement process imitates a typical human design pattern, which progresses logically from introduction and methods to results and discussion.
+Operating on the ABT structure and structured sections provided by ParserAgent, CuratorAgent performs the initial strategic placement of content, and maps the narrative onto a preliminary three-column storyboard.
+To follow the narrative and visual strategy, CuratorAgent enforces a strict limit of five to eight sections for the entire poster.
+This constraint guarantees that the three-column layout is fully utilized while preventing content overflow, which imitates a typical human design pattern that progresses logically from introduction and methods to results and discussion.
+Representative prompts of CuratorAgent can be found in~\cref{fig::prompt_curator_part1,fig::prompt_curator_part2,fig::prompt_curator_part3} in the supplementary material.